oniony/TMSU/README.md

 ------

   * Added support for tag implications, e.g. tag 'a' implies 'b'.
-New 'imply' command for managing these.
+New 'imply' subcommand for managing these.
-  * Added --force option to 'repair' command to remove missing files (and associated taggings) from the database.
+  * Added --force option to 'repair' subcommand to remove missing files (and associated taggings) from the database.
-  * Added --from option to 'tag' command to allow tags to copied from one file to another. e.g. 'tmsu tag -f a b' will apply file b's tags to file a.
+  * Added --from option to 'tag' subcommand to allow tags to copied from one file to another. e.g. 'tmsu tag -f a b' will apply file b's tags to file a.
     ('tag -r -f a a' will recursively retag a directory's contents.)
-  * Added --directory option to 'status' command to stop it recursively processing directory contents.
+  * Added --directory option to 'status' subcommand to stop it recursively processing directory contents.
-  * Added --print0 option to 'files' command to allow use with xargs.
+  * Added --print0 option to 'files' subcommand to allow use with xargs.
-  * Added --count option to 'tags' and 'files' command to list tag/file count rather than names.
+  * Added --count option to 'tags' and 'files' subcommand to list tag/file count rather than names.
   * Bug fixes and unit-test improvements.